Excel VBA IF Else Statement

 Here we need to apply logical test from 2nd row to 8th row, so start FOR LOOP from 2 to 8.

 For k = 2 To 8 Next k

 Step 4: Inside this loop, we need to execute the logical test.
 So open IF statement and select the first cell by using CELLS property.

 If Cells(k, 2).Value > 50 Then

 Here Cells(k, 2) means row (value of k) and column 2.

 Step 5: If this cell value is > 50 then we need the result as “Expensive” in the next column cell.
 So code will be –

 Cells(k, 3).Value = "Expensive"

-Step 6: If this logical test isn’t TRUE then we need ELSE statement result i.e. “Not Expensive”.
+Step 6: If the test isn’t TRUE then we need ELSE statement result i.e. “Not Expensive”.

 Sub IF_ELSE_Example2() Dim k As Integer For k = 2 To 8 If Cells(k, 2).Value > 50 Then Cells(k, 3).Value = "Expensive" Else Cells(k, 3).Value = "Not Expensive" End If Next k End Sub